-This particular article (and other talks Leon has given, plus with the backing of science) goes on to talk about “new love” which we all know about.
+This particular article (and other talks Leon has given) goes on to talk about “new love.”
+This is something we all know about.
 It’s exciting, and causes us to go into a euphoric state, physically and emotionally.
-I remember when I first sensed that I was falling in love with my husband Steve.
-It was one of the most exciting times of my life (and our life together).
-I thought about him all the time, overlooked his faults and only saw the “good” in him.
+I remember when I first thought that I was falling in love with my husband Steve.
+It was one of the most exciting times of my life.
+I thought about him all the time.
+I also overlooked his faults and only saw the “good” in him.
 It was a lovely time.
-Who doesn’t enjoy that kind of a ride and get back onto it?
+Who doesn’t enjoy that kind of a ride and want to get back onto it?

 Other “Contributions” to Feelings of Love

-Other chemicals within us that contribute to the feelings of “love” which we can enjoy, that Leon Baxter talks about are Endorphins, that:
+Other chemicals within us that contribute to the feelings of “love” that Leon Baxter talks about are Endorphins: